 Some of you may remember this image from seven years ago.
-These are two Capcom Japan engineers posing with the company's propriety MT Framework 2.0 tool-set at the height of the engine's popularity.
-What's always been of interest to us, though, is the fully rendered Mega Man hiding behind the software's user interface.
+These are two Capcom Japan engineers posing with the company's propriety MT Framework 2.0 tool-set.
+What's always been of interest to us, though, is the fully rendered Mega Man hiding behind the software's interface.
 The implications sparked immediate speculation.

 Svensson's statement made four years ago is only half true, though: that's not some dude's desktop.

-Back to Mega Man, the asset resurfaced a year later with the onset of MT Framework Mobile-powered Mega Man Legends 3 Project.
-Mega Man was used to test "stage design" within MML3's MT Framework Mobile engine:
+The Robot Master-like object wasn't seen again.
+Mega Man himself, however, resurfaced one year later with the onset of Mega Man Legends 3 Project, an MT Framework Mobile-powered title.
+Mega Man was used to test terrain within MML3's engine:

 Source: Game Watch | Capcom Unity